OpenTOSCA/opentosca-vintner/docs/docs/contributing/notes.md

 # Notes

-This document contains a collection of arbitrary notes.
+This document holds a collection of arbitrary notes.

 ## Filesystem